Mullvad has been in the privacy game for a while, even back when VPN wasn’t so “mainstream.”

 Our final verdict: we would recommend some other VPN like NordVPN.
 The product is slightly lacking and customer support is non-existent.

-If you are a savvy individual looking for comprehensive, no-strings privacy provided by a VPN service which does not require any personal details then Mullvad may be right for you.
+If you are an individual looking for comprehensive, no-strings privacy provided by a VPN service which does not require any personal details or commitment, then Mullvad may be right for you.

 That is, if you are quite computer savvy and are willing to work with a slightly unfriendly mobile app environment.